Die Hard (franchise): A Good Day to Die Hard (2013)

-Future
+Cancelled sixth film

 When the production was formally announced for the fifth film in the series, Bruce Willis expressed his desire to retire the John McClane character in a sixth and final film, explicitly calling for a 'fleshed out' conclusion.

-Come 2013, Fox Studios began looking into developing the next installment.
+In 2013, Fox Studios began looking into developing the next installment.
 The studio took story pitches for a so-called "Die Hardest", including those from the public, at least one of which would have brought the action to Japan.
-A crossover with popular television program, 24, with Die Hard characters had been previously considered, but contract negotiations with Kiefer Sutherland soured and no pilot was made; Die Hard being re-formulated as a gaiden featuring Jack Bauer called "Die Hard 24/7" was optioned and became A Good Day to Die Hard.
-The Studio then chose to reincarnate 24 in limited edition as 24: Live Another Day (homage to Live Free or Die Hard), which premiered in May 2014 and ended that July.
+A crossover with popular television program, 24, with Die Hard characters had been previously considered, but contract negotiations with Kiefer Sutherland soured and no pilot was made.
+Instead, Die Hard was re-formulated as a gaiden (side story) featuring Jack Bauer called "Die Hard 24/7".
+It was optioned and became A Good Day to Die Hard.
+The studio then chose to reincarnate 24 in limited edition as 24: Live Another Day (a homage to Live Free or Die Hard), which premiered in May 2014 and ended that July.
 By 2015, Live Free or Die Hard director Len Wiseman's self-penned prequel/sequel origin story idea called John McClane gained traction.

 Writer Evan Katz pitched a follow-up to Live Another Day called 24: Legacy that was greenlit in 2015.
 The show aired from February through April 2017 and was soon cancelled (not renewed) in June.
-Following this model, a deal had been made with Lorenzo di Bonaventura to produce another, similar television programme that revolved around the concept of real-time narration, but for twelve hours instead of twenty-four since Die Hard stories happen over that time frame, saying, "We want you to get invested in John McClane more than ever before".
+Following this model, a deal had been made with Lorenzo di Bonaventura to produce another, similar television programme that revolved around the concept of real-time narration, but for twelve hours instead of twenty-four since Die Hard stories happen over that time frame, saying: "We want you to get invested in John McClane more than ever before".
 That summer, Wiseman was in negotiations to direct a standalone mini-series (12 episodes) tentatively titled, "DIE HARD: Year One", based around the BOOM!
 Studios graphic novel of the same name.
 Its plot - rumored to borrow heavily from said comic book issues - follows John McClane as a beat cop in New York City early in his career as narrated by Bruce Willis in the present-day.
 Wiseman publicly floated that he was casting for a young version of John McClane in September.
 Six months later, the studio enlisted duo Chad Hayes and Carey W. Hayes to re-write the screenplay after Bruce Willis refused to endorse the previous edition and its actor.